LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/finally.md

 and its paradoxical unity,

-giving birth in a kiss
+giving birth in a looping kiss

-to a spontaneous everything.
+to a spontaneous Everything.

 &nbsp;

-My only comfort was
+My only comfort was that,

-that I know I am two eyes in a body;

-egocentric nobody;

-almost sentient;

-almost living;

-senses of The Everything,

-and within it,

-splattered,

-I arise.
+I am making Existence sentient.

 &nbsp;

+Egocentric nonentity;

+there is no loneliness

+as there is nobody.

+&nbsp;

 I salute the epoch

 of my heretic awareness.

-&nbsp;

-There is no loneliness.

-There is nobody.

 &nbsp;